ameliasutton/FOLIO-Permission-Management/README.md

   * Service points codes should be used in the service points file
   * You can add as many additional columns as you need to the right of the user_id_column_index column
   * The first column of service point codes will be set as the user's default service point
-* Open cmd and navigate to the program's directory and run main.py
+* Open cmd and navigate to the program's directory and run "main.py" (or "rolesMain.py" for Eureka environments)
 * When prompted enter the name of your .env file
 * When prompted enter "apply"
   * The script will update the Permissions and Service points for the users in FOLIO